 - Brilliant detailing

 Starting with the brilliant Z900 as its base, its no surprise the 2017 Kawasaki Z900RS matches performance with looks.
 It oozes '70s Z1 charm, detailing and mixes it with modern technology, easy speed, light controls, superb build quality and fastidious attention to detail.
 There’s enough performance for experienced riders to enjoy and for new riders it’s a piece of cake to jump on and live, or relive, your '70s dreams.

 It's a different model to the Kawasaki Z900RS Cafe, which as the name suggests is more geared towards cafe racer styling.
-There's an online community for owners to join on Facebook: Kawasaki Z900RS owners.
+There's an online forum for owners to join on Facebook: the Kawasaki Z900RS owners club.

 In September 2019 Kawasaki introduced three striking new colours for the Z900RS for the 2020 model year.
 You can see one of the new liveries below, which echoes the style of the 1973 Z1A, which replaced the first-generation Z1.
 The bike will also be available in either a black or grey design - both new for this year.

 Watch Kawasaki Z900RS video review on MCN